Step 4. Specify Target Server

 At this step of the wizard, do the following:

-- In the Server name field, specify the name of the SQL Server VM and/or SQL Server instance to which you want to restore your database.
+- In the Server name field, specify the Microsoft SQL Server machine or instance to which you want to restore your database.

-Use the server_name\instance format.
+Use the <IP address\instance> or <hostname\instance> format.
 You can select a server or instance from the drop-down list or use the Browse button, as described in Browsing for Servers.

-- In the Database name filed, specify a name for the restored database.
+- In the Database name field, specify a name for the restored database.

 - In the Specify user account to connect section, select either of the following options: